 In 2015, the Compensation Committee began the process of formally reviewing competitive market compensation data and directed Compensia to develop a peer group of companies against which the Company's overall compensation may be compared.
 While the Company has historically believed that it has a unique footprint that makes such comparisons extremely difficult, based on the advice of the Company's advisors, the Company attempts to find meaningful comparisons and periodically test and adjust such peers to better reflect its relative position.
-The Company conducted its latest assessment in late 2022 and updated its list of peers that were used for the Company's 2023 compensation decisions utilizing a process similar to past years.
+The Company updated its list of peers that were used for the Company's 2024 compensation decisions utilizing a process similar to past years.
 The Company's peer group consists of companies in industrial machinery, clean technology, energy, and broader technology and health care equipment industries that are comparable to the Company in terms of revenue, market capitalization, headcount and location, where possible.
-The Company's peers were relatively similar to the Company in terms of revenue and market cap and had median revenue of approximately \$190 million and a median market cap of approximately \$1.04 billion at the time of the Company's 2023 executive officer compensation assessment.
+The Company's peers were relatively similar to the Company in terms of revenue and market cap and had median revenue of approximately \$179 million and a median market cap of approximately \$1.13 billion at the time of the Company's fiscal 2024 executive officer compensation assessment.

-As part of this process, the following peer group companies were identified and used by Compensia in its 2023 compensation assessment that was relied upon by the Compensation Committee for its 2023 executive pay decision-making:
+As part of this process, the following peer group companies were identified and used by Compensia in its 2024 compensation assessment that was relied upon by the Compensation Committee for its 2024 executive pay decision-making:

-908 Devices Inc.

-ACM Research, Inc.
+ACM Research, Inc.Ballard Power System, Inc.Middlesex Water CompanyAehr Test SystemsCEVA, Inc.nLIGHT, Inc.

-Alphatec Holdings, Inc.

-Atlus Power, Inc.

-Aspen Aerogels, Inc. Ballard Power Systems CEVA, Inc. Clean Energy Fuels Corp.
-DMC Global Inc. FARO Technologies, Inc. FuelCell Energy, Inc. Helios Technologies, Inc. Impinj, Inc. Mesa Laboratories, Inc. Middlesex Water Company nLIGHT, Inc. Omega Flex, Inc. PROCEPT BioRobotics Corp.
-Stem, Inc. Zynex, Inc.
+FuelCell Energy, Inc. Helios Technologies, Inc. Omega Flex, Inc. - PROCEPT BioRobotics Corp Ambarella Impinj, Inc. Stem, Inc. Aspen Aerogels, Inc. Mesa Laboratories, Inc. TransMedics Group Energy Re ecovery, Inc. - 2025 Proxy S tatement 53